-To prevent such crimes, a policy may be applied at certain licensed premises requiring the production of "proof of age" before such sales are made.
-This will not be limited to recognised "proof of age" cards, but allow for the production of other proof, such as photodriving licences, student cards and passports.
+To prevent such crimes, it may be necessary to require a policy to be applied at certain licensed premises requiring the production of "proof of age" before such sales are made.
+This should not be limited to recognised "proof of age" cards, but allow for the production of other proof, such as photo-driving licences, student cards and passports.